 Activity Discounts: Bookme.com.au offers discounts on many tours and entry fees.

 Accommodations: We typically stay in 4-star accommodations.
-In Adelaide, that is Quest on Franklin, although being such a liveable town, an Adelaide Airbnb would be a good choice.
+In Adelaide, that is Quest on Franklin.

 Travel Insurance: We purchase insurance that covers medical and travel emergencies when we head overseas.
 We start with World Nomads.